techidaily/site-ai-voice-clone/source/_posts/how-to-make-talking-emoji-on-iphone-in-easy-steps-for-2024.md

 Step 1 Visit Subtitle Cat

- The first step is to visit the[Subtitle Cat website](https://www.subtitlecat.com/index.html) and search for the movie you are interested in translating.
+ The first step is to visit the [Subtitle Cat website](https://www.subtitlecat.com/index.html) and search for the movie you are interested in translating.
 Type in the name of the video and click search.
 Sometimes, you may not find what you are looking for.
 Just head onto the internet with your favorite search engine, and search for the subtitle file of the video or film you are interested in.
 Download the .srt file your file and then upload it to Subtitle Cat.

 ![subtitle cat step 1](https://images.wondershare.com/virbo/article/streamline-your-video-translation-workflow-with-subtitle-cat-2.jpg)